London Frieze art fair: something for everyone, at a price

 This year 162 galleries are represented inside an enormous temporary structure erected for the occasion in Regent’s Park, while another 127 galleries are participating in the nearby Frieze Masters -- for works created before 2000.

-Attendance numbers are not yet known, but according to the fair’s organizers, the important thing is not how many but who.
+Attendance numbers are not yet known, but according to the fair’s organisers, the important thing is not how many but who.

 “Of course it’s all about the quality of attendance and it seems there are a lot more collectors this year than in previous years,” Matthew Slotover, a co-founder of the fair, named after the Frieze art magazine, told Reuters.